We Are Here To Support You!

-Dallas College is committed to supporting students in making informed decisions about alcohol and other drugs through various education programs, counseling services, and prevention programs.
+Dallas College is committed to supporting students in making informed decisions about alcohol and other drugs.
+We offer various education programs, counseling services and prevention programs.
 Students are empowered to make mindful, informed decisions and develop a sense of responsibility for themselves and others when it comes to consuming alcohol and other drugs.

 Studies show that a large number of college students consume alcohol.
 However, many students may be unknowingly overindulging in alcohol consumption.